Marisa Sannia: Biography

 Her last work, posthumously published and distributed (Felmay - Egea distributions) in November 2008 (preview Premio Tenco) and Sannia "Rosa de papel" is dedicated to the life and poetry of Federico García Lorca.
-This is a collection of 12 songs, and is particularly dear to the singer/Songwriter who has put to music the poems of the great poet of youth.
-Among the songs are some real musical gems as: "El nino mudo", "Rosa de papel", "Laberytos y espeyos", "Hi cerrado my balcon".

 She also won the Festival della Canzone d'Autore for Children.
 Sannia was interested in the work of other artists.
 And some of her own compositions have been covered also in Spain by the singer Ester Formosa.

-Due to a sudden and serious illness Sannia died April 14, 2008.
+Due to a sudden and serious illness Sannia died in Cagliari, aged 61, on April 14, 2008.
 In August 2008, the "Maria Carta" award was established in her memory.
 In January 2009, the artist Maria Lai dedicated an exhibition of her works to Sannia.